WezomCompany/code-style/guidelines/tools/prettier.md

 ---

-We are using Prettier for convenient code formatting.
+We are using Prettier (https://prettier.io/) for convenient code formatting.

 We set up code style configs with the belief that they will be used in conjunction with the Prettier.

-So we recommend that you install the Prettier plugins and configurations for Stylelint and Eslint as an addition to our configurations.
+So we recommend that you install and use the Prettier configurations for Stylelint and Eslint as an addition to our configurations.
 More info about integrations you can read in the [Prettier docs](https://prettier.io/docs/en/integrating-with-linters.html)

 ## Stylelint example